chris-greening/greening/README.md

 - Optionally pushes to GitHub (main branch)
 - Injects metadata throughout the project using Cookiecutter
 - Uses Jekyll + Minimal Mistakes for clean, brandable documentation
+- Auto-documentation with Sphinx + Read the Docs support
+- Automatically wire in Google Analytics if configured

 ---

 ## 🌲 Getting started <a name="getting-started"></a>